martineg/acm-create-clusters-policies/README.md

   The namespace must match the name of the cluster.
   The `resources` block must include the cloud base you are deploying the cluster to The generated ConfigMap contains attributes needed to build the cluster.
   If you wish to include additional customizations to the output objects you can add them to the patches block similar to how the ManagedCluster is.
+This is demonstrated in the bry-aws cluster with adding the zones to the MachinePool.
   ```
   apiVersion: kustomize.config.k8s.io/v1beta1
   kind: Kustomization